-According to Huber (1980), the homoscedasticity assumption is needed to show the efficiency of OLS.
-From the test conducted, we reject Nul hypothesis and accept Alternative hypothesis at Probability>chi2=0.000, and conclude that there is heteroscedasticity.
+According to Halbert (1980), the homoskedasticity assumption is needed to show the efficiency of Ordinary Least Squares (OLS).
+From the test conducted, we reject Ho and accept Ha at Prob>chi-squared = 0.000, and conclude that there is heteroskedasticity.
 Thus, the usual regression t-statistics and confidence intervals are no longer valid for inference problem.
 Using regression estimator without adjustment will render estimations biased.
-To solve this problem, the regression estimators are improved by finding heteroscedasticity-robust estimators of the variances using a fixed effect robust regression method.
+To solve this problem, the regression estimators are improved by finding heteroskedasticity-robust estimators of the variances using a fixed-effect robust regression method.

-2.5.
-Model Specification
+2.4.
+Model specification